Szxro/General__Notes/TS/notes.md

 printId("202");
 // Error
 printId({ myID: 22342 });
-//This is going to world to just number or string, if you want it to world on object just put it in the parameter.
+//This is going to throw an error to just number or string, if you want it to world on object just put it in the parameter.
 ```

 - Working with Union Types